mohamedfaridelsherbini/personal_website/README.md

 The script only logs failures (and returns a non-zero exit code so cron can alert you by email if configured).

 ### Automated Deployments
-`deploy.sh` can SSH into the droplet, pull the latest code, rebuild the Docker image, and restart the container.
+`.deploy.sh` automates the same workflow you would run manually on the droplet (pull latest code, rebuild the Docker image, restart the container, and run a health check).

 1. Create `.deploy.env` in the repo root:
    ```bash